So what do you get for your money?

 James Brooke’s life will soon be in the news again because a new film based on his adventures is about to be released (straight to DVD sadly, because of covid).
 Having seen the trailer, I’m not expecting a lot of discussion of the rights and wrongs of colonialism or the moral underpinning of his rule but, like my book, I’m sure it will have pirates and hairsbreadth escapes and heroic deeds with Jonathan Rhys Myers buckling the odd swash (or maybe firing an authentically period pistol).
 I’m looking forward to it.
 I’m hoping it might generate some interest for my book, too.
 Other, non-fiction, books about James Brooke are also available but can honestly be quite hard work.
 (His diaries are brilliant, though.)

 If you want to know more about what it’s like, I wrote a spin-off short story, which I seriously considered putting into this edition of the book as a new chapter.
 Instead it’s been published on Smashwords as The Tiger Hunt.
-It’s priced at 99p (the cheapest you can sell on Smashwords) but for this week it will be free.
+It’s priced at 99p (the cheapest you can sell on Smashwords).
 Why not download a copy and see what you think?
-If you enjoy it, come back at the end of the week and buy The White Rajah.
+If you enjoy it, come back and buy The White Rajah.